felipetovarhenao/bell-tutorials/public/markdown/01_helloworld.md

-# Hello, World!
+# Hello, world!

 > _Writing your first_ bell _script_

 Welcome to the starting point of learning _bell_, a programming language specifically created for algorithmic music composition.
-As with many programming languages, we’ll begin with a simple _"Hello, World!"_ program.
+As with many programming languages, we’ll begin with a simple _"Hello, world!"_ program.
 This exercise is designed to introduce you to the fundamentals of writing and executing your first piece of _bell_ code.

 ## Writing Your First Program

-The _"Hello, World!"_ program in _bell_ is as simple as this:
+The _"Hello, world!"_ program in _bell_ is as simple as this:

 ```py
 print("hello world")